netscaler/citrix-adc-aws-cloudformation/templates/standalone_adc/README.md

 ## CloudFormation Template description
 This template   Launches required number of Citrix ADCs.
-By default Customer Licensed (BYOL) ADC will be launched with 3 ENIs associated to 3 VPC subnets (Management, Client, Server) on primary and 3 ENIs associated to 3 VPC subnets (Management, Client, Server) on secondary.
+By default Customer Licensed (BYOL) ADC will be launched with 3 ENIs associated to 3 VPC subnets (Management, Client, Server).

 The output of the CloudFormation template includes: